 To begin the project, the foundation contracted with researchers from the Stephen F. Austin State University (SFASU) School of Social Work to conduct a study using appreciative inquiry.
 The researchers conducted interviews and focus groups with residents, and business and community leaders over many months to identify issues, assets, and goals for improvement.
 Additionally, residents of North Lufkin met on a weekly basis with representatives of SFASU, the foundation, and local organization and agencies to discuss community priorities and to learn about services available to the community.

-The study will conclude in summer 2017 with a report to be released sometime thereafter.
-In support of the North Lufkin community, the foundation has already made several commitments.
+The study concluded in summer 2017 (full report available at this link).
+In support of the North Lufkin community, the foundation made several early commitments.

 - We participated in attracting to North Lufkin the new headquarters building for the Deep East Texas Council of Governments.